red5pro/streaming-android/app/src/main/java/red5pro/org/testandroidproject/tests/PublishAspectTest/README.md

 ## Running the example

-Touch the screen at any time while streaming to change the scale mode, affecting how the stream is display on the user's end.
+Touch the screen at any time while streaming to change the scale mode, affecting how the stream is display on the Subscriber's end.

 ## Using scaleMode